EdytoDyte/goRoomChat/README.md

 Messaging Program

+The project is set up to work locally, please note that if you want to make it work globally, you will need to change the configuration of the client.

 Communicate with other users through virtual chat rooms with our messaging program.
 With the following options available:

 --- Create Room ---